KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 plt.show()
 ```

-This code plots a bar chart showing the frequency of each digit in order to verify no imbalances in the dataset.
+This code plots a bar chart showing the frequency of each digit in order to verify no imbalances were present in the dataset.

 ### 3. Model Development
 The following section details the iterative process of building the CNN model, showing where the improvements were made along the way.

 #### First Model
-The first model that was built was a basic CNN, which was designed to be simple whilst still performing at a viable level.
+The first model that was built was a basic CNN, designed to be simple whilst still performing at a viable level.

 ##### Model Building
 A simple CNN with one convolutional and pooling layer followed by a dense classifier was used as the baseline model.